-inertia) discriminated Curtuteria arguinae and Himasthla spp.
+Cockles were present in 35 stations out of the 39 stations investigated.
+A total of eight trematode taxa were found.
+Seven species utilize the cockle as second intermediate host.
+One of them belongs to the genus Himasthla and could be a complex of two species, H. quissetensis and H. continua.
+The 8th species, Bucephalus minimus, utilizes the cockle as first intermediate host with a global prevalence of 13% (N=144 cockles).
+Dimension 1 of the Correspondence Analysis (44.6% of inertia) discriminated H. interrupta whereas dimension 2 (23.6% inertia) discriminated Curtuteria arguinae and H. spp.
 (Fig. 4A).

-Three trematode communities could be identified in the bay (Fig. 4B).
-Himasthla interrupta was present in the northern part of the bay only (mean abundance per station comprised between 3 and 22 metacercariae per cockle) and was accompanied by a high B. minimus prevalence (24% with n = 25 cockles), Curtuteria arguinae was the dominant trematode in the southwest end of the bay, i.e. the most oceanic part (mean abundance per station was 9-43 metacercariae per cockle, n = 34 cockles), often accompanied by Diphterostomum brusinae.
-The southeastern end of the bay was characterized by a higher abundance in Himasthla spp. (mean abundance per station was 9-43 metacercariae per cockle, n = 34 cockles) which represented the only trematode taxon present there.
+Three trematode communities can be identified in the bay (Fig. 4B): 1) H. interrupta was present in the northern part of the bay only (mean abundance per station was comprised between 3 and 22 metacercariae.cockle-1) and was accompanied by a high B. minimus prevalence (24% with N=25 cockles) ; 2) Curtuteria arguinae was the dominant trematode in the south-west end of the bay, i.e. the most oceanic part (mean abundance per station comprised between 9 and 43 metacercariae.cockle-1, N=34 cockles), often accompanied by a higher abundance in H. spp. (mean abundance per station comprised between 9 and 43 metacercariae.cockle-1, N=34 cockles) that represented the only trematode taxon present there .